handong1587/handong1587.github.io/_posts/linux_study/2015-12-07-linux-search-file.md

 ---

 1. Search for a file by its file name.
-This is the most basic search you can perform using the find command.
 The command below will search for the query in the current directory and any subdirectories.
+Using -iname instead of -name ignores the case of your query.
+The -name command is case-sensitive.

 {% highlight bash %}
 find -iname "filename"
 {% endhighlight %}

-- Using -iname instead of -name ignores the case of your query.
-The -name command is case-sensitive.

 # Reference